marcos-muino-garcia/wp-arengu-auth/readme.txt

 == Screenshots ==

 1. Create your form inside arengu.com
-2. Use the shortcode into a post, page or text widget
+2. Link flows to different form stages: between steps, before submission or after submission
-3. Beautiful forms everywhere
+3. Visually build flows to add server-side logic to your forms or automate tasks
-4. Receive your results in real-time
+4. Debug all your flow executions
-5. Easily connect your favourite apps
+5. Receive all your form submission results

 == Changelog ==